 9. Manage privacy settings

-Just like smart TVs, streaming devices keep tabs on your viewing experience to better target you with ads and marketing.
+Just like smart TVs, streaming devices keep tabs on your viewing experience to better target you with ads.
 Fortunately, you can turn this off no matter which brand you use.

 Roku: Open Settings, then Privacy, followed by Advertising and check the Limit ad tracking option.